 First-Year Housing: The residential experience for first-year undergraduates is designed to address and support students' transition and community needs.
 First-years live in "units" of 40 to 80 students, along with several peer counselors who offer on-the-ground information about everything from classes to campus resources to local bike paths.
 Information about first-year assignments and residence halls is available from Residential Life.

-Room/mate assignments: First-year students are assigned a roommate and a double room (i.e., one room, two people) during the summer prior to their arrival at Brown.
+Room/mate assignments: First-year students are assigned a roommate and a double room or two roommates and a triple room during the summer prior to their arrival at Brown.
 First-year students do not select their roommates.

 After the first year, students select their own roommates, and then select rooms through the housing lottery.